SCOREC/pcms/APPROACH.md

 an internal data computation or as a callback to an external code.
 For example, three solvers in the GENE/XGC electrostatic case are 1) GENE compute charge density, 2) XGC compute charge density, 3) XGC field solve for electric field.

-Solvers are grouped based on the data transfer needs and a group is typically formed for each high level step in the coupling.
+Applications are grouped based on the data transfer needs and a group is typically formed for each high level step in the coupling.
 In our concrete example we have the following two groups: 1) compute the charge density and 2) compute the electric field.

 The reconciliation process transfers field data from one solver group to another.
 The field data is received from the first